 Intel officially announced Thunderbolt 4 at CES 2020.
-It stated that Thunderbolt 4 will first be supported by its upcoming Tiger Lake mobile processors, slated to debut at some point in 2020 — likely the latter half.
+It stated that Thunderbolt 4 will first be supported by its upcoming Tiger Lake mobile processors, slated to debut at some point in 2020.
 It will join other technology improvements like native Wi-Fi 6 and Bluetooth 5 support.

-As far as speed goes, Thunderbolt 4 isn’t likely to operate any faster than Thunderbolt 3.
+As far as speed goes, Thunderbolt 4 will not be faster than Thunderbolt 3.

 That’s somewhat of a surprise, as speed has been one of the major advantages of Thunderbolt 3, with its maximum capable throughput of 40 Gbps.
 In contrast, USB 3.2 2×2, the fastest specification of USB ports at the time of writing, is 20Gbps.
 Thunderbolt 4 was first expected to improve upon that, with Intel claiming that it would be four times faster than USB, prompting many to expect an 80Gbps bandwidth for Thunderbolt 4.

 Intel later clarified that it would be four times faster than USB 3.2 Gen 2, which has a maximum speed of 10Gbps.
-Thunderbolt 4 should operate at a maximum throughput of 40Gbps.
+Thunderbolt 4 will operate at a maximum throughput of 40Gbps.

 However, you may still see a performance boost on your devices.
 That’s because one of the updates Intel has made is requiring Thunderbolt 4 to support PCIe bandwidth speeds of 32Gbps, twice what Thunderbolt 3 supports.
 PCIe connections are used on the latest SSDs, which means common computer tasks involving data retrieval and storage could appear noticeably sped up.